Brussels Town Hall: Arcades

-The base of the façade is adorned with a gallery of arcades.
-These arcades are highly asymmetrical as mentioned above: the left wing has eleven arches (including a blind arch located under the corner turret) while the right wing has only six.
+The base of the façade is adorned with an arcade gallery.
+These arcades are highly asymmetrical, as mentioned above: the left wing has eleven arches (including a blind arch located under the corner turret), while the right wing has only six.
 These ogival arcades have an outer curve decorated with cabbage leaves, a typical motif of the Brabantine Gothic style.
 Each of them is topped with a finial, also adorned with cabbage leaves, and is surmounted by an arcade of trefoil arches.

 The arches are supported by pillars adorned with statues of knights and squires of the Noble Houses of Brussels.
-These statues rest on often very expressive historiated corbels, among which can be noted a vielle and a gittern player.
+These statues rest on often very expressive historiated corbels, among which are a vielle player and a gittern player.